westbjumpin/spring/doc/site/content/docs/guides/getting-started/getting-started-with-rmlui.md

 ---

+Unlike a web browser a default set of styles is not included, as a starting point you can look at the [RmlUi documentation](https://mikke89.github.io/RmlUiDoc/pages/rml/html4_style_sheet.html) though this doesn't provide styles for form elements.

+When using Context:OpenDataModel in Lua you must assign the return value to a variable, not doing so will cause the engine to crash when the model is reference in RML.

+Input elements of type submit & button behave differently to HTML and more like Button elements in that their text is not set by the value attribute.
+(This is likely to be corrected in a future version)

+The alpha/transparency value of an RGBA colour is different to CSS (0-1) and instead uses 0-255.
+The css opacity does still use 0-1.

+List styling is unavailable (list-style-type etc.), you can still use UL/OL/LI elements but there is no special meaning to them, whilst you could use background images to replicate bullets there isn't a practical way to achieve numbered list items with RML/RCSS.

+Only solid borders are supported, so the border-style property is unavailable and the shorthand border property doesn't include a style part (```border: 1dp solid black;``` won't work, instead use ```border: 1dp black;```).

+background-color behaves as expected, all other background styles are different and use decorators instead see the [RmlUi documentation for more information on decorators.](https://mikke89.github.io/RmlUiDoc/pages/rcss/decorators.html)

-There are two kinds of events: data events, like `data-mousehover`, and normal events, like `onmousehover`.
+There are two kinds of events: data events, like `data-mouseover`, and normal events, like `onmouseover`.
 These have different data in their scopes.
 - Data events have the data model in their scope.
-- Normal events doon't have the data model, but they *do* have whatever is passed into `widget` on `widget.rmlContext:LoadDocument`. `widget` doesn't have to be a widget, just any table with data in it.
+- Normal events don't have the data model, but they *do* have whatever is passed into `widget` on `widget.rmlContext:LoadDocument`. `widget` doesn't have to be a widget, just any table with data in it.

 For example, take this: